 As Oscar Wilde says, “a true artist takes no notice of the public.
 It’s hard to not care.”
 And I think that’s true.
 If you want to create something meaningful and fulfilling, something that lasts and speaks to people, the counterintuitive but really necessary thing is that you must write for yourself first.

 So for every story that I put out and every project that I commit myself to I have to be excited about the material.
-I have to care about it in some way, or I need to be unable to fully grasp the topic which makes it interesting to put in my time there.
-So its a very necessary thing to sit with myself first, before I start to think about an audience, agents or y he people I work with.
+I have to care about it in some way.
+I need to be unable to fully grasp the topic which makes it interesting to put in my time there.
+So it’s a very necessary thing to sit with myself first, before I start to think about an audience.

 • • •